Proxmox

 https://proxmox-server:8006). - In the Authorization Header field, provide the Token ID and Secret prefixed with

-Accept all server certificates. - Click Test Credential to verify the connection and Save.
+Accept all server certificatesonly if the Proxmox server uses a self-signed certificate. - Click Test Credential to verify the connection and Save.